Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-It is obtained that $\tau_q$ and $\tau-T$ results in lower temperature distribution in comparison to that of the Fourier calculations.
-This dependency is more pronounced when the lagging times are larger.
-Also, the effect of $\tau_q$ is found to be more notable while the $\tau_T$ equalizes the temperature gradients at the interfaces.
-This is while in~\cite{Kumar2016ll} the temperature growths with the increment of $\tau_q$ and temperature reduction with the augmentation of $\tau_T$ is predicted.
-Such inconsistency can be attributed to the different considered dimensionality in these two studies and also the differing types of the investigated therapies.
+It is presented that $\tau_q$ and $\tau_T$ result in lower temperature distribution than that of the estimations using Fourier's law.
+This dependency is more pronounced when the delay times are more significant.
+Also, the effect of $\tau_q$ is more notable while the $\tau_T$ equalizes the temperature gradients at the interfaces \cite{Kumar2016ll}.
+Such inconsistency can be attributed to the different dimensionality in these two studies and the different types of the studied therapies.

-\paragraph{Gold nanoparticle} As confirmed by the authors, the thermal investigation of the the biological tissue phantom showing an optical inhomogeneity and embedding with the gold nanoshells, under the effect of the pico-second laser irradiation, has been numerically performed in~\cite{Phadnis2016}.
-The absorbing in nature optical inhomogeneity, demonstrates the presence of the malignant cells.
-The gold nanoshells have been uniformly dispensed over the body of the in-homogeneity to enhance the absorption properties while maintaining the optical properties of the background at the reference values.
-The generalized form of the Radiative transfer equation (RTE) has been applied to model the light-tissue interaction using the discrete ordinate method (DOM).
-Then, the obtained intensity distribution is utilized to solve the generalized form of the non-Fourier heat conduction model, i.e., the dual phase lag bio-heat transfer model.
+\paragraph{Applications with gold nanoparticles} It is confirmed that the thermal investigation of the biological tissue phantom showing an optical inhomogeneity and embedding with the gold nanoshells, under the effect of the pico-second laser irradiation, has been numerically performed in \cite{Phadnis2016}.
+The absorbing optical inhomogeneity demonstrates the presence of the malignant cells.
+The gold nanoshells have been uniformly dispersed over the body of the inhomogeneity to enhance the absorption properties while maintaining the optical properties of the background at the reference values.
+The generalized form of the Radiative Transfer Equation (RTE) has been applied to model the light-tissue interaction using the discrete ordinate method (DOM).
+Then, the obtained intensity distribution is utilized to solve the generalized form of the non-Fourier heat conduction model, i.e., the DPL bioheat transfer model.
 It is reported that adding nanoshells to the optically inhomogeneous zone results in notable changes in optical properties leading to the localized increase in the temperature of the embedded inhomogeneity.